The valuation theory of deeply ramified fields and its connection with defect extensions: Semitame, deeply ramified and rdr fields

 We choose some $j\in\N$ such that $\frac{n}{p^j}<1$.
 Then

 and consequently,

 This together with the definition of $H$ shows that

-If $0\ne va\in (vK)_p$, then since $(K,v)$ is a gdr field, part 2) of Lemma~\ref{basprop} shows that there is $b\in K$ such that $vb^p=va$.
+If $0\ne va\in (vK)_{vp}$, then since $(K,v)$ is an rdr field, part 1) of Lemma~\ref{basprop2} shows that there is $b\in K$ such that $vb^p=va$.
 By what we have already shown, (\ref{eq3}) holds for $b^{-p}a$ in place of $a$.
 We have that

 whence